Piotr Anderszewski is regarded as one of the outstanding musicians of his generation.

 He appears regularly in recital at such concert halls as the Wiener Konzerthaus, Berlin Philharmonie, Wigmore Hall, Carnegie Hall, Théâtre des Champs-élysées and the Concertgebouw Amsterdam.
 His collaborations with orchestra have included appearances with the Berlin Philharmonic and Berlin Staatskapelle orchestras, the London Symphony and Philharmonia orchestras and the NHK Symphony Orchestra.
 He has also placed special emphasis on playing and directing, working with orchestras such as the Scottish Chamber Orchestra, Chamber Orchestra of Europe and Camerata Salzburg.

-In the 2020-21 season Anderszewski can be heard in recital at the Berlin Philharmonic, the Zürich Tonhalle, the Warsaw Philharmonic and the Elbphilharmonie in Hamburg and Wigmore Hall in London, among other halls.
-His programming will feature a specially curated selection from J. S. Bach's Well-Tempered Clavier Book 2, which is also the subject of his latest recording released in January 2021.
+In the 2020-21 season Anderszewski performed at the Palau di Musíca in Barcelona, the Warsaw Philharmonic, the Elbphilharmonie in Hamburg and Wigmore Hall in London, among other halls.
+His recital programme featured a specially curated selection from J. S. Bach's Well-Tempered Clavier Book 2, which is also the subject of his latest recording released in January 2021.
 This recording went on to win a Gramophone Award in September 2021.
-His orchestral engagements include appearances with the Orchestra dell'Accademia Nazionale di Santa Cecilia with Sir John Eliot Gardiner, the Bamberg Symphony Orchestra and the Wiener Symphoniker.
+His orchestral engagements included appearances with the Orchestra dell'Accademia Nazionale di Santa Cecilia with Sir John Eliot Gardiner, the Bamberg Symphony Orchestra under Jakub Hrusa, and the Wiener Symphoniker conducted by David Zinman.